Medically reviewed by

 2) Reading Text

 This method involves reading text in a book, poster, or even a billboard.
 When awake, the text should be the same whenever it’s read over again; however, the text will constantly change in a dream.

 3) REM-Sleep Fast-Track

 With this technique, the intended lucid dreamer would set their alarm for 5-6 hours after going to sleep.
 Once awake, the person would remain awake for a short while before going back to sleep.
 This action is supposed to fast-track the person right into REM sleep, where lucid dreaming occurs.

 What’s the Benefit or Harm?

-In a 2016 study of 528 respondents, of whom 386 were lucid dreamers, wish fulfillment was the most frequent reason used by 83 percent of lucid dreamers, on 42.8 percent of occasions.
-This reason was followed by solving waking problems (57 percent, 14.5 percent of occasions), overcoming fears/nightmares (47 percent, 10.8 percent of occasions), spiritual experiences (43 percent, 8.1 percent of occasions), physical/mental healing (40 percent, 11.4 percent of occasions), training motor skills (31 percent, 4.2 percent of occasions), and meditation being the least popular reason (11 percent, 1.3 percent of occasions).
+Other reasons cited by the respondents included addressing waking issues (57 percent, 14.5 percent of instances), confronting fears or nightmares (47 percent, 10.8 percent of occasions), seeking spiritual experiences (43 percent, 8.1 percent of instances), aiming for physical or mental healing (40 percent, 11.4 percent of occasions), practicing motor skills (31 percent, 4.2 percent of times), with meditation being the least common motivation (11 percent, 1.3 percent of instances).

-The longer-term benefits reported were increased mental health, self-confidence, enthusiasm, creativity, and psychological resilience.
+Reported long-term benefits of lucid dreaming encompassed improvements in mental health, boosted self-confidence, heightened enthusiasm, amplified creativity, and enhanced psychological resilience.

 It’s tempting to enter a state of altered consciousness in which one can perform feats impossible in real life (such as flying, superhuman strength, etc.), so there is no doubt that the lucid dreaming experience holds entertainment value.

 Whether taking control of what is otherwise an unconscious activity holds benefits for human health is not conclusive due to some possible adverse health outcomes.